-A simple traffic ticket is not a criminal citation.
-Minor traffic offenses are civil citations, which means they are not considered misdemeanors (or felonies) and are not a part of your criminal record.
-As a result, a speeding ticket will not show up on a background check if the check focuses on criminal history.
+Why won’t a criminal records search show your traffic violation history?
+The answer is that a simple traffic ticket is not a criminal citation.
+Minor traffic offenses are usually recorded as civil citations, which means they are not considered misdemeanors (or felonies) and are therefore not a part of your criminal record.
+As a result, a speeding infraction will not usually show up on a background check if the check focuses on criminal history.

 Are you curious to know what your record looks like?
 Run criminal or driving record checks on yourself using backgroundchecks.com’s personal tools.
 These self-checks can give you a better sense of what employers might be seeing (and assuming) based on your record.